ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 ## Before you begin
 {: #prereqs}

+This tutorial requires:
+* `terraform` to use Infrastructure as Code to provision resources,
+* and `git` to clone source code repository.

+You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/tutorials?topic=solution-tutorials-getting-started) guide.

-Contact your Infrastructure master user to get the following permissions:
+In addition, contact your Infrastructure master user to get the following permissions:
 - Network (to add **Public and Private Network Uplink**)
 - API Key